28 Unique Things to Do in the West Midlands

 #4.
 Moseley Old Hall

-Moseley Old Hall is not only a haven for history enthusiasts but also a fantastic destination for families seeking memorable experiences.
+Moseley Old Hall is a haven for history enthusiasts and a fantastic destination for families seeking memorable experiences.
 The hall caters to young visitors with special entertainment, ensuring an engaging and enjoyable visit for the little ones.
-Additionally, well-behaved pet dogs are welcome to accompany their owners on this historical journey.
+Well-behaved pet dogs are welcome to accompany their owners on this historical journey.

 Fan of English stately homes?
 Be sure to check out Wollaton Hall in Nottingham